sontek/readme/manager.md

 flexing my hours.
 I find that I lose my energy by the end of the day so you'll usually see me leave early and then return later in the night to finish.

 *NO GO ZONE*: 6pm - 9pm.
-You'll see me often working 9pm-11pm but I reserve 6pm-9pm for dinner and time with my family.
+You'll see me often working in the evening but I reserve 6pm-9pm for dinner and time with my family.
 I do not accept meetings during this time.